wemixarchive/go-wemix/README.md

     cd /opt/meta
     tar xvfz <dir>/metadium.tar.gz

-As initial members / accounts and nodes are determined (at least one member / account and node are required), create configuration file using `conf/config.json.example` as a template, say `config.json`.
-A member designated as `bootnode` has special meaning.
-Only that account can create the governance contracts, and only that node is allowed to generate blocks before governance contract is established.
-These are recorded in the genesis block as `coinbase` and the last 64 bytes of `extraData`.
+Once initial members / accounts and nodes are determined (at least one member / account and node are required), create a configuration file using `conf/config.json.example` as a template, say `config.json`.
+A member designated as `bootnode` has a special meaning.
+Only that account can create the governance contracts, and only that node is allowed to generate blocks before governance contracts are established.
+These are recorded in the genesis block as the `coinbase` and the last 64 bytes of the `extraData`.

 #### Account and Node IDs

 One can reuse existing accounts and nodes.
-Account files are in `keystore` directory, and `geth/nodekey` is node key / id file.
+Account files are in `keystore` directory, and `geth/nodekey` is the node key / id file.
 Or one can use `gmet` to create accounts and node keys, and copy them to data directory.

 To create a new account file, run the following.